Skip to main content

 You can also use Express, Fastify, Koa or any other Node.js framework.

-Then, we need to add a web/node/watt.json:
+Then, we need to add the watt.json config file by running:

 npm install